tradingview/lightweight-charts/docs/time-scale.md

-# Time Axis
+# Time Scale

-Time axis (or time scale) is a horizontal scale at the bottom of the chart that displays the time of bars.
+Time scale (or time axis) is a horizontal scale at the bottom of the chart that displays the time of bars.

 ## Time scale options